 When Life Is A Zoo

-The mishnah (ibid.
-18a) states that carrying is permitted in a dir (a cattle-pen where animals graze) regardless of its size because it’s considered an enclosed residential area and therefore does not have the status of a karpif (which is not residential in nature).
+The Mishnah (supra 18a) states that carrying is permitted in a dir (a cattle-pen where animals graze) regardless of its size because it’s considered a dwelling enclosed for residential use.

 Defining A Dwelling